-The climb in the Piedmont region of northwest Italy has never been graced by the Giro d’Italia, mainly because it is a dead-end.
+The climb in the Piedmont region of northwest Italy has never been graced by the Giro d’Italia, mainly because the road leads to a dead-end.
 The pass peaks at an altitude of 2,612 metres, yet the Giro stops at 2,247 metres.
 Which is hard enough with an average gradient of 5.9%, a steepest ramp of 14%, and a distance of 20.3 kilometres.

-The race start in Pinerolo and the Colletta de Cimiana is included as a warm-up climb with its peak at kilometre 16.6.
+The race starts in Pinerolo and the Colletta de Cimiana is included as a warm-up climb with its peak at kilometre 16.6.
 The route continues to the foot of Colle del Lys.
-Beginning at kilometre 35, the ascent amounts to 14 kilometres while the average gradient is 7%.
+Beginning at kilometre 35, the ascent amounts to 14.9 kilometres while the average gradient is 6,4%.

-The Lys was included in last year’s Jafferau stage, in which Chris Froom launched his winning attack on the maglia rosa, but tackled from another side.
-In fact, the side that is now a sheer endless descent to the Pian del Lupo.
+The Lys was included in last year’s Jafferau stage, in which Chris Froome launched his winning attack on the maglia rosa, but tackled from another side.

 The second climb is tough.
-Its steepest ramp at 14% is hidden somewhere in a 2.5 kilometres section with an average gradient of 11.2%, which starts 2.5 kilometres up the mountain.
+Its steepest ramp sits at 14% and is hidden somewhere in a 2.5 kilometres section with an average gradient of 11.2%, which starts 2.5 kilometres up the mountain.
 The Pian del Lupo totals 9.4 kilometres of torture and the average slope is 8.7%.
-The last kilometre is the easiest one as it rises at 5.5%.
+The last kilometre is the easiest one as it goes up at 5.5%.

 Click on the images to zoom